Phineapple18/GhostSpectator/README.md

 - gs.listen.spectator - allows a player to listen Spectators (via command)
 - gs.autolisten.spectator - allows the above automatically, when spawned as a Ghost
 - gs.noclip - allows a player to have noclip permitted
-- gs.settings - allows a player to activate and deactivate server-specific settings for this plugin
+- gs.settings.activate - allows a player to activate and deactivate server-specific settings for this plugin
+- gs.settings.reload - allows a player to enable, disable and reload server-specific settings for this plugin
 - gs.spawn.other - allows a player to use *spawn* and *despawn* commands
 - gs.spawn.self - allows a player to use *ghostme* command
 - gs.toy - allows a player to use *createtoy* command